Supporting learner progression: assessment guidance

 Identifying, capturing and reflecting on individual learner progress over time

-Assessment should support practitioners in identifying the progress being made by an individual learner, and recording this, where appropriate, to understand their journey over different periods of time and in a variety of ways.
+Assessment should support practitioners in identifying the progress being made by an individual learner, and recording this, where appropriate, to understand the learner’s journey over different periods of time and in a variety of ways.
 This includes developing an understanding of how a learner has learned, as well as what they have learned and are able to demonstrate.
-Reflecting on a learner’s progress over time will enable practitioners to provide feedback and help plan their future learning, including any interventions, additional support or challenge which may be required.
+Reflecting on a learner’s progress over time will enable practitioners to provide feedback and help plan their future learning, including any interventions, additional support or challenge that may be required.
 This should include both immediate next steps and longer-term objectives and goals that the learner should work towards to help keep them moving forward in their learning.
-It can also be used as a basis for communicating and engaging with parents/carers.
+It can also be used as a basis for communicating and engaging with parents and carers.

 Understanding group progress in order to reflect on practice

-Assessment should also enable practitioners and leaders within the school to understand whether different groups of learners are making expected progress.
-This should be used to identify strengths and areas for improvement in both the school curriculum and daily practice, including consideration of how the needs of learners as individuals have been met.
-This important focus is a means for schools to ensure their curriculum, and the learning and teaching, helps raise standards as well as helping to raise the attainment of learners from disadvantaged backgrounds.
-It is not about external reporting, but about a school understanding what it needs to know about its learners in order for them all to maximise their potential, and identifying specific challenges and the support which particular groups might need.
-This understanding will also contribute to a school’s process of self-evaluation and continuous improvement.
+Assessment should also enable practitioners and leaders within the schools, and, where appropriate, in settings, to understand to what extent and in what ways different groups of learners are making appropriate progress.
+Information that flows from assessing learner progress should be used to identify strengths and areas for improvement in both the curriculum and daily practice, including consideration of how the needs of learners as individuals have been met.
+This important focus is a means for schools and settings to ensure their curriculum, and the learning and teaching, helps raise the achievement of all and, in particular, the achievement and attainment of learners from disadvantaged backgrounds.
+This focus does not relate to external reporting, but contributes to a school or setting’s understanding of what it needs to know and reflect on about its learners in order for them all to maximise their potential, as well as its identification of specific challenges and support that particular groups or individual learners might need.
+This understanding can contribute to processes of self-evaluation and continuous improvement.

-While this guidance focusses on learner progression from ages 3 to 16 at a school level and a classroom level, assessment for the purposes of awarding external qualifications is different in nature, as external qualifications have a greater level of external control and prescription.
-Assessment for this purpose is outside the scope of this guidance.
+While this guidance focuses on supporting learner progression from ages 3 to 16 as an integral part of learning and teaching, assessment for the purposes of awarding external qualifications is different in nature, as these have a greater level of external control and prescription.
+As such, assessment for qualifications is separate to this guidance.
+However, when assessing to award external qualifications the approach will build on the principles of Curriculum for Wales.

 Who needs to engage in the assessment process?